Burma, Famous Sites and Hidden Secrets

 Overnight: Hpa-an Transport: Minibus, Walk, Meals: B, L,

 Day 16 - Moulmein - down the Salween River

 Early morning departure for a boat journey down the scenic Salween River to Moulmein, (now Mawlamyine), with a stop at a riverside Karen fishing village on the way.
 Formerly home for several years to George Orwell and immortalized by Kipling, we reckon it’s one of the country’s friendliest and most scenic towns.
 Visit a lively market before heading up for sunset at one of the hill-top pagodas overlooking the town and Gulf of Martaban.

 Overnight: Mawlamlyine/Moulmein Transport: Boat, Walk, Meals: B, L, D,

 Day 17 - Moulmein - day trip to Bilu Island

-Off by local boat for a day trip trip to nearby Bilu Kyun, (‘Ogre Island’), where we’ll visit the very traditional Mon villages and discover some of the local handicrafts and cottage industries.
-They don’t see many tourists yet, but the villagers will be happy to show you how they make cane walking sticks, Burmese style bamboo hats, slate blackboards and even back-garden rubber band making!
-(Sounds odd but it is absolutely fascinating).
-Afternoon return to Moulmein for perhaps some sundowners at a waterfront café?
+Off to nearby Bilu Kyun – ‘Ogre Island’ – to visit traditional Mon villages and discover some of the local handicrafts and cottage industries.
+They don’t see many tourists yet, but villagers will be happy to demonstrate how they make cane walking sticks, bamboo hats, slate blackboards and even back-garden rubber band making!
+(Sounds odd, but absolutely fascinating).
+Afternoon return to Moulmein for some sundowners at a waterfront café?